Mailman (City Letter Carrier)

 Best Rated

-Asked by Joseph over 10 years ago
+Asked by Linda A. over 11 years ago

 Can u become a mailman right out of highschool, are arm tattoos unwanted and if you can join right out of high school what is the likely chance you get hired if u do well on the tests.
 (Heard someone must retire so u can recieve job if no vacancies)

-Asked by Pablo almost 11 years ago
+Asked by Pablo about 11 years ago

 Pablo, you can definitely have tattoos (visible or not) to be a letter carrier.
 Co-workers have had them since I have started working at the USPS 15 years ago.
 You can be hired with only a HS diploma if you do well on the test.
 It isn't true that you have to wait until someone retires before being hired.
 To become a full time employee this may be true but new hires are CCA which is City Carrier Assistant which is position requiring your flexibility in work hours and no guarantee of more than a few hours per week.
 I don't know the exact number of hours and the CCAs where I work have plenty of hours to work, including some Sundays delivering parcels.